Nov 30, 2022

 Business to Consumer (B2C)

 A B2C company sells directly to consumers.
-The goods or services are generally for personal use, ranging from groceries, clothing, electronics to streaming services.
+The goods or services are generally for personal use, ranging from groceries, clothing and t-shirt businesses, electronics to streaming services.

 According to Grand View Research, the global market size for B2C eCommerce is rising steadily, with an annual growth rate of 7.9%.
 As such, new startups entering the market will meet a lot of demand.